The early years! A Nongame Wildlife Program staff photo from the early 1980s.

 But our focus wasn’t solely on Minnesota’s wildlife: we also aided other states in their wildlife restoration initiatives.
 We provided the Iowa Nongame Wildlife Program with osprey chicks for many years.
 We also transferred bald eagle chicks to five other states and helped them restore their bald eagle populations.

 As our program grew, we continued to expand our staff.
 Part-time technicians were hired to help regional specialists with their efforts.
-Project WET and Project WILD were brought into the Nongame Wildlife Program to provide resources for educators to use when teaching their students about Minnesota’s wildlife.
+Project WILD was brought into the Nongame Wildlife Program to provide resources for educators to use when teaching their students about Minnesota’s wildlife.

 But we didn’t do all of this alone; Minnesotans joined the fight to help Minnesota’s wildlife populations.
 Along with donating via the Minnesota Nongame Wildlife tax checkoff, community members volunteered to help many of our projects.
 From building hack boxes for peregrine falcons, to giving us crucial wildlife population data by volunteering for the Minnesota Loon Monitoring Project and the Minnesota Frog and Toad Calling Survey, Minnesotans have played a vital role in the success of our preservation initiatives.